- Project migrated from googlecode to github + new website (19 Jul 2015)

 What is OpenJPEG ?

-Who can use the library ?
+Who can use the code ?

-Who is developing the library ?
+Who supports the project ?